HackCU/mercurysms/README.md

 ### Create Google Sheets

-Create a Google Sheets and make it available to anyone.
+Create a Google Sheets.
+Open to public for viewing.

 ### Add lists to Google Sheets